Exhibition

 Suzanne Spaak (Brussels 1905 – Fresnes 1944)

 Member of the Franco-Belgian section of the intelligence network l'Orchestre rouge, and one of the leaders of the National Movement against Racism (MNCR), she organizes and coordinates actions to rescue Jewish children.
-Arrested by the Gestapo on November 8, 1943, she was shot on August 12, 1944, in the prison of Fresnes.
-She played a decisive role in Julia Pirotte’s career as a photographer, notably by offering her camera.
+Arrested by the Gestapo on 8 November 1943, she was shot on 12 August 1944 in Fresnes prison.
+She played a key role in the career of photographer Julia Pirotte, notably by offering her camera.

 Photo: Portrait of Suzanne Spaak by Julia Pirotte.
 Brussels, Belgium, 1939.